 Note: the information below is current as of October 2017.

-Using a phone while driving in Australia:
+Using a Phone While Driving in Australia:

 *learners and p1 drivers (and, in some states, p2 drivers) aren’t allowed to use a phone in any way while driving.